 1. Acoustic Induced Vibration

 Different sources of excitation can arise in a process piping system.
 AIV is induced by pressure dropout, which is caused by flow restriction devices such as relief and control valves and restriction orifices.
-When the upstream to downstream pressure ratio around the restriction reaches its critical value, then choked flow conditions occurs and acoustic vibrations will be generated.
-Pipelines with high risk of AIV can be identify, both in new design and existing plants, and corrective actions can be applied.
-The corrective actions can be changes the piping system, such as reduction in mass flow rate or increasing the pipe line, or used of acoustic silencers and low noise control valves, reducing noise levels at the source reduces the risk of acoustic fatigue failure.
+When the upstream to downstream pressure ratio around the restriction reaches its critical value, then choked flow conditions occur and acoustic vibrations will be generated.
+Pipelines with high risk of AIV can be identified, both in new design and existing plants, and corrective actions can be applied.
+These may include reducing mass flow rate, increasing pipe diameter, using acoustic silencers or low noise control valves—reducing noise levels at the source reduces the risk of acoustic fatigue failure.

 2. Flow Induced Vibration

 In a process piping system, there are numerous sources of excitation that induce FIV.
-The first is the internal flow in the pipes, high velocities can cause insatiability in unsupported pipes or even induce buckling in pipes supported at both ends.
-Oscillatory flow can also cause vibration, which can be generated by reciprocating pumps and compressors.
-Other components in the line that causes vibrations are bends and small-bore connections, due to be sources of turbulence, and thermowells and dead leg branches, due to be sources of vortex shedding.
+The first is the internal flow in the pipes; high velocities can cause instability in unsupported pipes or even induce buckling in pipes supported at both ends.
+Oscillatory flow can also cause vibration, generated by reciprocating pumps and compressors.
+Other components in the line that cause vibrations are bends and small-bore connections (sources of turbulence) and thermowells and dead leg branches (sources of vortex shedding).

 - Density difference between the two phases.